jamie-wong/nexmo-developer/_blog/blogposts/en/looking-ahead-to-devcity-paris-at-apidays.md

 ## Get your FREE DevCity Paris and apidays Paris tickets now!

-There really is something for everyone on offer, so we can’t wait to see you all there - either at our booth, in one of our sessions, at DevCity Paris or on the dance floor of the Soirée.
+There really is something for everyone on offer, so we can’t wait to see you all there - either at our booth (S222), in one of our sessions, at DevCity Paris or on the dance floor of the Soirée.

 [Sign-up for DevCity Paris](https://events.vonage.com/DevCityParis)